Independent technology comparisons

 editable text

 When considering a single cell spatial imaging platform, independent researcher-led studies that compare assay performance can be helpful.
-Here, we highlight two recent studies (Cook et al. and Wang et al.) that compare 10x Genomics’ Xenium In Situ with the NanoString CosMx Spatial Molecular Imager and/or Vizgen MERSCOPE platforms.
+Here, we highlight three recent studies (Cook et al., Wang et al., and Cervilla et al.) that compare 10x Genomics’ Xenium In Situ with the NanoString CosMx Spatial Molecular Imager and/or Vizgen MERSCOPE platforms.

-These studies, conducted by separate independent research groups, performed deep dives on the different single cell spatial imaging platforms with a focus on:
+These studies, conducted by separate independent research groups, are deep dives on the different single cell spatial imaging platforms with a focus on:

 • Comparing transcript detection specificity